AnySleep: a channel-agnostic deep learning system for high-resolution sleep staging in multi-center cohorts: Introduction

-Among recent models, only \USleep{} supports sleep staging at adjustable temporal resolutions of up to 128~Hz~\cite{Perslev2021}, an important capability for studying sleep dynamics across a wide range of timescales.
-However, \USleep{}'s practical utility is limited by its deliberately fixed input modality and channel requirements (one EEG and one EOG), impeding its use in large-scale studies, where channel availability and montage conventions can vary.
-Restricting inputs to two channels also limits the spatial resolution across the scalp, which does not reflect the recommendations of the American Academy of Sleep Medicine (AASM) to use at least three EEG channels placed at frontal, central, and occipital regions of the scalp, as well as EOG and EMG channels for sleep scoring~\cite{Berry2020}.
+Among recent models, \USleep{} comes closest to meeting these requirements, providing sleep stage predictions at adjustable temporal resolutions of up to 128~Hz and showing robust generalization across datasets~\cite{Perslev2021}.
+However, \USleep{}'s practical utility is limited by its deliberately fixed input modality and channel requirements (one EEG and one EOG channel in the original version, single channels in later developments~\cite{Rossi2025b}), which does not natively support integration of heterogeneous multi-channel configurations encountered in large-scale studies.
+Restricting inputs to one or two channels also limits the spatial resolution across the scalp, which does not reflect the recommendations of the American Academy of Sleep Medicine (AASM) to use at least three EEG channels placed at frontal, central, and occipital regions of the scalp, as well as EOG and EMG channels for sleep scoring~\cite{Berry2020}.
 Although these recommendations were developed for human scoring, empirical evidence suggests that automated systems likewise benefit from access to additional channels~\cite{Chambon2018,Phan2019,Guillot2021}.
 To enable \USleep{} to handle more than two channels, it was proposed to evaluate recordings multiple times with different channel combinations and to aggregate the resulting predictions by majority vote~\cite{Perslev2021}, a post-hoc strategy that can serve as a pragmatic workaround but lacks an explicit mechanism for learning complex cross-channel relationships and scales poorly as channel counts increase.